Airblader/flink-web/_posts/2021-08-16-connector-table-sql-api-part1.md

 This tutorial assumes that you have some familiarity with Java and objected-oriented programming.

+It would also be useful to have [docker-compose](https://docs.docker.com/compose/install/) installed on your system in order to use the script included in the repository that builds and runs the connector.

 # Understand the infrastructure required for a connector